Applying to ILR

 If you are (or have been) a full-time college student, or if you have earned 12 or more credits at a college or university since graduating from high school, then apply as a transfer student.

-If you don’t quite fit into any of these categories, or if your circumstances are unusual, please contact the admissions office.
-If you want to enroll for up to two semesters and take a full program of study, apply as a visiting student using the transfer application.
+For visiting students, if you want to enroll for up to two semesters and take a full program of study, apply as a visiting student using the transfer application.
 Please note that you will not be a candidate for a Cornell degree or receive financial aid if you pursue the visiting student option.